Modification and Issue Workgroups

 The BSC Panel will establish a Modification Workgroup whenever a Modification Proposal is submitted for an Assessment Procedure.
-The Workgroup will carry out a detailed assessment of the Modification and produce an Assessment Report for the BSC Panel, together with its recommendations, in order to help the BSC Panel in the decision making process.
+They will carry out a detailed assessment of the Modification and produce an Assessment Report for the BSC Panel, together with its recommendations, in order to help the BSC Panel in the decision making process.

-A Modification Workgroup’s membership will consist of:
+A Modification or Issue Workgroup’s membership will consist of:

 - The Proposer (or a representative appointed by them);

 - At least five industry experts who have qualified to act as independent Workgroup members; and

 - A representative from the Transmission Company (at the discretion of National Grid).